Baahubali: The Epic

-Baahubali: The Epic is a 2025 Indian Telugu-language epic action film directed by S. S. Rajamouli, who co-wrote the script with V. Vijayendra Prasad.
+Baahubali: The Epic (Note: Styled in official material as bāhubāLi) is a 2025 Indian Telugu-language epic action film directed by S. S. Rajamouli, who co-wrote the script with V. Vijayendra Prasad.
 Produced by Shobu Yarlagadda and Prasad Devineni under Arka Media Works, the film stars Prabhas in dual roles alongside, Rana Daggubati, Anushka Shetty, Tamannaah Bhatia, Ramya Krishna, Nassar, Sathyaraj, Subbaraju and Adivi Sesh.

-Released to commemorate the 10 year anniversary of Baahubali: The Beginning (2015), it is a re-edited and remastered single film version of Rajamouli's earlier two part epic saga, The Beginning (2015) and The Conclusion (2017), combining footage from both films with technical enhancements and a previously unreleased scene.
+Released to commemorate the 10-year anniversary of Baahubali: The Beginning (2015), it is a re-edited and remastered single film version of Rajamouli's earlier two-part epic saga, The Beginning (2015) and The Conclusion (2017), combining footage from both films with technical enhancements and a previously unreleased scene.
 The film follows Sivudu, a young warrior raised in a tribal village, who learns of his royal heritage and aims to liberate the kingdom of Mahishmati from its oppressive ruler, his uncle.
 His journey involves conflicts, alliances, and revelations about the kingdom's past.

 With a runtime of 225 minutes, it is one of the longest Indian films.
-Baahubali: The Epic was released in theatres worldwide on 31 October 2025, in premium large formats.
+Baahubali: The Epic was released in theatres worldwide on 31 October 2025, in premium large formats like IMAX, 4DX, Dolby Cinema, D-BOX, MX4D, PXL, ICE, EPIQ, SCREEN-X,PCX,HDR BY BARCO and INOX BIGPIX etc.Being of the only Indian films which released in over 13 different movie formats.

 Plot

-In medieval India, an injured Rajmatha Sivagami Devi flees to The Amburi Village with a baby.
+In the beginning, injured Rajmatha Sivagami Devi flees to the Amburi Village with a baby.
 She successfully kills the two armed soldiers sent to kill her, but drowns in the Jeevanadhi River as Amburi tribals save him.
-Tribal woman Sanga adopts the baby and names him Shivudu, who grows up curious about the Jeevanadhi's waterfall which flows from the top of the neighboring mountain.
+Tribal woman Sanga adopts the baby and names him Shivudu, who grows up curious about the Jeevanadhi's waterfall, which flows from the top of the neighboring mountain.
 After spending years trying and failing to climb it, he finally succeeds when motivated to find the owner of a mask he finds from the falls.
 He finds her to be Avanthika, a member of the Kuntala Rebels, who are determined to overthrow the tyrannical King Bhallaladeva of Mahishmati, who holds the former Kuntala princess Devasena prisoner.
 After spying on, meeting, and decorating Avanthika's body, Shivudu earns her trust and offers to fulfill her mission for her to keep her out of danger from Mahishmati soldiers.
-Days later, he storms the kingdom and breaks Devasena out, but he's pursued by Bhallaladeva's adopted son Bhadrudu and slave warrior general Kattappa.
+Days later, he storms the kingdom and frees Devasena, but he's pursued by Bhallaladeva's adopted son, Bhadrudu, and the slave warrior general, Kattappa.
 The Amburis and Rebels meet up to help Shivudu, who kills Bhadrudu.
 When rain washes the mud off Shivudu's face, Kattappa recognizes him as "Baahubali".